anandnahadia/exceltojsontomongo_script/README.md

-# exceltojsontomongo_script
+# Excel to json to mongo script
-Script to Upload Data from Excel to Database
+Script to Upload Data from Excel to Non relational Database Mongodb

 U need to have mongodb installed in your system